ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 ## Team work

-At the current time in our development of _Chirp!_, all the wanted features are implemented in the application, but not all of them are working completely as intended and we have run into some bugs and issues that currently remain unfixed.
+At this point in time, of the development of _Chirp!_, all the planned features are implemented in the application, but not all are working completely as intended.
+Several bugs and issues, have been found, that currently remain unfixed.
-Some examples of this is our private timeline is displaying cheeps in an order that is not chronological.
+Some examples of this is that, the private timeline is not displaying cheeps in a chronological order.
 If you go to the next page on any timeline and there is no more cheeps to display, you get sent to an empty page with no option to go back.
-There is also some refactoring we would like to get done to remove unnecessary references and foreign keys in different places, we thought we needed these at a point in development and didn't get to put in the time to go back and clean it up.
+Some refactoring could be done like, remove unnecessary references and foreign keys in different places.
+At the time of development this was needed and didn't get to removed when it was discovered to be unnecessary.

-Below is a picture of our current project board that shows all of the issues we did not finish at the current time.
+Below is a picture of our current project board that shows all of the unfinished issues we had at the current time.

 ![Screenshot of our project board on github.](Images/ProjectBoardChirp.png)

+### Workflow
 Whenever a new issue was created in our project, we would assign it to one of multiple people.
 These people would be tasked with handling and solving this issue, to do this we would create a new branch from main for them to work on said issue.
 Whenever this issue was solved in the branch, a pull request would be sent to main and a merge would be attempted, this pull request would require at least one review from another member of the group.